MotoAmerica/Matthew Miles/Illustrations:Jeremy Burnich/3-D Racetracks

 Sonoma Raceway has a rich history of motorcycle road racing.
 Many series stars, including two-time Superbike Champion Cameron Beaubier, have lots of laps around this serpentine circuit, so expect close competition.

 8. MotoAmerica Championship of Pittsburgh

 Pittsburgh International Race Complex will host round eight of the MotoAmerica series.
-This event marks the first time an AMA-sanctioned national will be held at the 19-turn road course.
-Like most of the events on this year’s calendar, PIRC will provide two days of racing across five classes but at a venue where none of the riders or teams have any experience.
-Repaved last fall, Pittsburgh International Race Complex is situated on a 400-acre plot of land in Wampum, Pennsylvania.
+This event marks the second time an AMA-sanctioned national will be held at the 19-turn road course.
+Pittsburgh International Race Complex is situated on a 400-acre plot of land in Wampum, Pennsylvania.

 [Circuit: Pittsburgh International Race Complex]

 September 7–9 New Jersey Motorsports Park